Aetherinox/obi-sync-docs/README.md

 <br /><br />

 ### Install Manually
-If you wish to manually download the latest copy of the unofficial Obi-Sync Plugin, [download here](https://github.com/acheong08/rev-obsidian-sync-plugin/releases).
+To manually get the latest copy of the unofficial Obi-Sync Plugin, [download here](https://github.com/acheong08/rev-obsidian-sync-plugin/releases).
-- Navigate to the folder where your vault is stored on your local machine, and enter the `.obsidian\plugins\` folder.
+- Navigate to the folder where your vault is on your local machine, and enter the `.obsidian\plugins\` folder.
-- Create a new folder called `custom-sync-plugin`
+- Create a new folder: `custom-sync-plugin`
 - Inside the `custom-sync-plugin` folder, install the plugin files:
-  - main.js
+  - 📄 `main.js`
-  - manifest.json
+  - 📄 `manifest.json`

 <br /><br /><br />